Wildflower honey benefits the body because it is the most complex of all-natural honey.

 Make no mistake, honey has calories and sugar.
 But as you have seen by now, it is much more beneficial for health and even helpful for reducing sugar spikes compared to sugar.

-For these reasons, wildflower may also benefit weight loss efforts more so than other kinds of sweeteners too.
+For these reasons, wildflower may also benefit weight loss efforts more than other kinds of sweeteners.

 Research shows that honey reduces hunger ratings compared to sugar in healthy women [R].